keu/docs/astro/ci-cd.md

 The following section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline, but we recommend reconfiguring the templates to work with your own directory structures, workflows, and best practices.
 More templates are coming soon.

+:::info

+The following pipeline templates assume that you always want to use the latest version of the Astro CLI for deploying your code.
+If you want to

 ### GitHub Actions

 To automate code deploys to a Deployment using [GitHub Actions](https://github.com/features/actions), complete the following setup in a Git-based repository that hosts an Astro project: